FAQ

 No. We just check you off our list when you arrive at the festival.

-Pelham Music Festival takes place on a single day.
-The program comprises a series of 90-minute sessions of musicians grouped (approximately) by age and ability, starting with the youngest performers around 9am and ending with high schoolers in the 7pm session.
-Between each session is a musical interlude by festival alumni and other local musicians.
+The festival takes place on a single day, in a series of 90-minute sessions of musicians grouped (approximately) by age and ability, starting with the youngest performers around 9am and ending with high schoolers in the evening session.

 Can I request a particular session?

 We aim to group performers by age and ability, to create a balanced and mutually-supportive program.
-This makes it difficult to accommodate time slot requests but, if you have a genuine need, please reach out to us using the [Contact Us] form and we will discuss it with you.
+This makes it difficult to accommodate time slot requests but, if you have a genuine need, please explain in the Is there anything else you’d like to tell us? box of the registration form or reach out to us using the [Contact Us] form and we will discuss it with you.

 Will you put siblings in the same session?